Dive into the new age of Data Resilience, Compute Performance coupled with maximum Efficiencies

 Ultra High-Performance Compute (UHPC)

-When it comes to high-performance computing, the future is NOW.
-Transformative technologies like cloud computing, artificial intelligence, and blockchain systems are supported and enabled by high-performance computers.
-Application of HPCs has recently yielded unprecedented results in the field of protein folding.
-Using AI solves a problem that has stumped scientists for more than fifty years.
+When it comes to high performance computing, the future is closer than imagined.
+Transformative technologies like cloud computing, artificial intelligence, and blockchain systems are supported and enabled by high performance computers.
+Application of HPCs has recently yielded unprecedented results in the field of protein folding, using AI to solve a problem that has stumped scientists for more than fifty years.

-Edge computing focuses on maximizing data storage and operations on phones and PCs—such as making driving instructions available and effective offline or caching media from a streaming service temporarily on a personal laptop to create a seamless playback experience.
-High-performance computing is all about powerful processing and utilizing the cloud.
+Unlike edge computing, which focuses on maximizing data storage and operations on phones and PCs—making driving instructions available and effective offline, or caching media from a streaming service temporarily on a personal laptop to create a seamless playback experience—high performance computing is all about powerful processing and utilizing the cloud.

-Experts in HPC and artificial intelligence solutions predict that the future of high-performance computing will include improvements in scalability and computing power, improvements through hardware and cloud computing, as well as a possible convergence with quantum computing systems.
+Experts in HPC and artificial intelligence solutions predict that the future of high performance computing will include improvements in scalability and computing power.
+Improvements through hardware and cloud computing, along with a possible convergence with quantum computing systems.

 The number of computing nodes will likely increase in future HPC systems.
 Successful implementation of cloud-based input and output technologies stand poised to influence high-performance computing trends.
 Larger workflows require more compute power, but they also call for a streamlined approach to managing data input and output.
 When this is outsourced to the cloud, the efficiency of the third-party providing data I/O as a service must be assured before it becomes a bottleneck.

 ADACEN has solved the environmental impact of this technology by building green data centers and optimizing for maximum energy efficiency in very unique ways.
 As a result, ADACEN offers the highest density of computing cores on the market.
-This means that the installation takes up less space, uses less power, has a very low PUE rating and enables the highest performance and efficiencies possible.
+This means that the installation take up a smaller space, use less power, have a very low PUE enabling the highest performance and efficiencies.

 Infrastructure as a Service (IaaS)

-IaaS is made up of a collection of physical and virtualized resources that provide consumers with the basic building blocks needed to run applications and workloads in the ADACEN cloud:
+IaaS is made up of a collection of physical and virtualized resources that provide consumers with the basic building blocks needed to run applications and workloads in the ADACEN's cloud:

-ADACEN’s data centers contain the physical machines required to power the various layers of abstraction on top of them and that are made available to end users over the web or private networks.
-In most IaaS models, end users do not interact directly with the physical infrastructure, it is provided as a service to them.
+ADACEN manages its data centers that contain the physical machines required to power the various layers of abstraction on top of them and that are made available to end users over the web or private networks.
+In most IaaS models, end users do not interact directly with the physical infrastructure, but it is provided as a service to them.

-IaaS is typically understood as virtualized computing resources, defined as virtual or bare metal machines.
-ADACEN manages the hypervisors.
-End users can then programmatically provision virtual “instances” with desired amounts of compute, memory, and sometimes storage.
+IaaS is typically understood as virtualized compute resources, defined as a virtual or bare metal machines.
+ADACEN manages the hypervisors and end users can then programmatically provision virtual “instances” with desired amounts of compute and memory (and sometimes storage).
 ADACEN offers both CPUs and GPUs for different types of workloads.
-Cloud compute often comes paired with supporting services like autoscaling and load balancing that provide the scale and performance characteristics that make ADACEN's cloud desirable in the first place.
+Cloud compute also typically comes paired with supporting services like auto scaling and load balancing that provide the scale and performance characteristics that make ADACEN's cloud desirable in the first place.

 Networking in the cloud is a form of Software Defined Networking in which traditional networking hardware, such as routers and switches, are made available programmatically, typically through APIs.
 More advanced networking use cases involve the construction of multi-zone regions and virtual private clouds.

 The three primary types of cloud storage ADACEN provides are block storage, file storage, and object storage.
-Block and file storage are common in traditional data centers but can often struggle with scale, performance, and distributed characteristics of cloud.
-Thus, of the three, object storage has become the most common mode of storage in a private cloud.
-Given that it is highly distributed (and thus resilient), it leverages commodity hardware allowing easy data access over HTTP, and scale is essentially limitless with performance scaling linearly as the cluster grows.
+Block and file storage are common in traditional data centers but can often struggle with scale, performance and distributed characteristics of cloud.
+Thus, of the three, object storage has become the most common mode of storage in a private cloud given that it is highly distributed (and thus resilient), it leverages commodity hardware, data can be accessed easily over HTTP, and scale is not only essentially limitless but performance scales linearly as the cluster grows.